Hocico: History

 Soon after they dropped the "de Perro" and continued simply as Hocico.
 The Spanish word "hocico" translates to 'snout' or 'muzzle' in English, and is used in Mexico as a disrespectful way to describe someone's comments coming out of their mouth.
-In certain contexts, "callate el hocico" could be interpreted as, essentially, "shut up your fucking mouth or we’ll kick your fucking ass," which the band thought described their musical attitude well.
+In certain contexts, "callate el hocico" could be interpreted as, essentially, "shut your fucking mouth," which the band thought described their musical attitude well.

 Between 1993 and 1996 the band produced several cassette demos - Misuse, Abuse And Accident, Autoagresión Persistente, and Triste Desprecio.
 In 1997 the band released their first full CD, Odio Bajo El Alma, on the label Opción Sónica with European distribution through Out Of Line.

 The release of Odio Bajo El Alma was well received in Europe and America but caught the Anglo- and Euro-centric scene by surprise, with many unaware that the band's style of electronic music was happening in Mexico.
-In fact, before 1997, Hocico along with many other Mexico City based electronic bands had been part of a collective called La Corporación that attempted to support and promote their type of music across Mexico.
+In fact, before 1997, Hocico along with many other Mexico City-based electronic bands had been part of a collective called La Corporación that attempted to support and promote their type of music across Mexico.
 Other bands involved in La Corporación included Cenobita, Ogo, Encefálisis, and Deus Ex Machina.

 The end of the 1990s saw two more albums released on Out Of Line: the live album Los Hijos Del Infierno, recorded during the band's 1998 European tour, and Sangre Hirviente.
 In 1999, the band played at the Zillo festival in Germany and the Euro Rock festival in Belgium.
 The band returned to Europe in 2000 to play the Elegi Festival in Paris and the Woodstage Festival in Germany, the latter having an attendance of more than 20,000 people.
 In 2001, Hocico opened for German band Rammstein during their Mexican tour.

-In 2002, the band released the album Signos De Aberracion (translated: Signs of Hatred), the subject matter of which treated on disturbing events within their social scene at the time.
+In 2002, the band released the album Signos De Aberracion (translated: Signs of Aberration), the subject matter of which treated on disturbing events within their social environment at the time.

-After the release of their 2004 album, Wrack And Ruin, the band took a short hiatus from producing new work.
-During this interlude, the band took time to finish their first DVD, A Través De Mundos Que Arden, and to help produce other Mexican bands, while Erik also focused on his solo project, Rabia Sorda.
-Erik also relocated during this time to Leipzig, Germany while Oscar remained primarily in Mexico City.
+After the release of their 2004 album, Wrack And Ruin, the band went on a short hiatus.
+During this interlude, the band took time to finish their first DVD, A Través De Mundos Que Arden, and to help produce other Mexican bands, while Eric also focused on his solo project, Rabia Sorda.
+Eric also relocated during this time to Leipzig, Germany while Oscar remained primarily in Mexico City.

 In 2008, Hocico returned with the album Memorias Atrás, with the theme of "leaving memories behind."
 The album was released in three versions, one of which was a box set with 3D cover artwork.